dylanmei/statsd-cloudwatch-backend/README.md

 ## Configuration

+Add `statsd-cloudwatch-backend` to the list of StatsD backends in the StatsD configuration file:

+    {
+        backends: ["statsd-cloudwatch-backend"]
+    }

-You will add the following basic configuration information to your StatsD config file.
+Add the following basic configuration information to your StatsD config file.

     {
         cloudwatch: {